-Personal information is information or an opinion about an identified individual, or an individual who is reasonably identifiable.
+Personal information is information or an opinion about an identified individual or an individual who is reasonably identifiable.

-Whose personal information does the Agency collect?
+Whose personal information do we collect?

-The Agency may collect personal information about:
+We may collect personal information about you:

-How does the Agency collect personal information?
+How do we collect personal information?

-The Agency may collect personal information from an individual:
+We may collect personal information about you:

-- by telephone, facsimile, mail or email;
+- by telephone, video conferencing or online collaboration applications, facsimile, mail or email

 - in person.